GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Discussion

 \subsection{Threats to Validity}

 \paragraph{Internal Validity} Several factors may influence the internal validity of our findings.
 The exclusive use of Gemini-2.5-Flash as the underlying language model, while ensuring consistency across experiments, limits our ability to generalize findings to other LLMs.
-Different models may exhibit varying strengths in code comprehension, parameter reasoning, and syntax generation.
-Additionally, the stochastic nature of LLM outputs also introduces variability, though our large sample sizes help mitigate this concern.
+Different models may exhibit varying strengths in code comprehension, parameter reasoning, and syntax generation. \JW{The framework's success may reflect overfitting to specific characteristics of OBP and Scope-RL datasets (e.g., their particular data distributions, policy structures, or estimator implementations) rather than general OPE optimization capabilities.
+The iteration budgets (up to 3 outer rounds for all frameworks, with one sequential modification step per round) were chosen based on preliminary experiments but may not be optimal for all scenarios.
+Furthermore, because the best-iteration selector does not check against the original baseline (it selects the best among the modified iterations only), if all modifications in a given round are worse than baseline, the next round begins from that degraded code rather than the original; this compounding degradation risk applies equally to all frameworks in n=2 and n=3 runs.} Additionally, the stochastic nature of LLM outputs also introduces variability, though our large sample sizes help mitigate this concern.

 \paragraph{External Validity} The generalizability of our results faces several constraints.
-Our evaluation focused specifically on Python-based OPE implementations using the OBP and Scope-RL libraries.
-Results may not transfer to other programming languages, OPE frameworks, or reinforcement learning libraries with different architectural patterns.
-The selection of specific notebooks, while comprehensive within each library, may not capture all possible OPE scenarios.
-Furthermore, the hyperparameter ranges and modification strategies tested represent a subset of possible optimization approaches, and alternative strategies might yield different performance patterns.
+Our evaluation focused specifically on Python-based OPE implementations using the OBP and Scope-RL libraries. \JW{The exclusive use of Python limits generalizability to other programming languages such as R or Julia, which may have different syntax constraints, library ecosystems, and error handling mechanisms.
+Selection of 3 OBP and 15 Scope-RL notebooks, while covering diverse OPE estimators and scenarios, introduces potential selection bias: notebooks were chosen based on OPE task focus and code completeness, potentially excluding edge cases or unusual implementations where automated optimization may be less tractable.} Results may not transfer to other programming languages, OPE frameworks, or reinforcement learning libraries with different architectural patterns. \JW{Furthermore, our focus on recommendation and advertising domains may limit applicability to other application areas such as healthcare or robotics.} The hyperparameter ranges and modification strategies tested represent a subset of possible optimization approaches, and alternative strategies might yield different performance patterns.